Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=account-login"></script>

 #### UUID
 The `UUID` is a string used to identify the client instance even if the `token` is expired.
 The `UUID` is used to reduce the number of duplicate client registrations on the server.
-The client can accwire a `UUID` string from its platform, or just generate a random string and permanently write it to storage.
+The client can acquire a `UUID` string from its platform, or just generate a random string and permanently write it to storage.
 The string should be at least 8 characters, preferably 256 bit / 32 characters.
 The string should be unique for every device, but the same for the duration of the deployment on the device.

 The `UUID` is the only thing that is intended to be kept after a user explicitly signs out.

 #### Name and description
-The `name` and `description` information is used to identify the client to the user.
+The `name` and `description` information is used to identify the user's client.
 The `name` should be hard coded into the client and not change with versioning or platforms (unless features vary). `description` can be something less rigidly defined.
 It can describe the device it is running on “iPad” or “Windows 7 (x64)”, but the best `description` would be something that relates to the user, for example “Livingroom media center” or “Bedroom iPad”.

 #### Server logic
 When a user logs in through the API, the client calling the server provides a lot of information. `clientname`, `clientdescription` and `uuid` are intended to  simplify backend management. `clientname` and `clientdescription` are exposed through the API. `clientversion` and `apikey` are intended for future use with a possible client developer backend.
 The `UUID` is intended to prevent duplicate client registrations.
 If a user has an active `token` for a client with a matching `UUID` and `name`, `clientdescription` must be updated.

 ### Account/Ping
-This can be used to check if the token is good.
+This can be used to check if the token is valid.

 __Example:__
 ```Shell